St Arnaud

 The level of residential development activity in St Arnaud is very low in comparison to the average area assessed nationally by AreaSearch

-St Arnaud has had minimal residential development activity with 2 dwelling approvals annually over the past five years, totalling 11.
-This low level of development reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
-The small sample size means individual projects can significantly influence annual growth statistics.
+St Arnaud had minimal residential development activity with 2 dwelling approvals annually on average between 2016 and 2020 (a total of 11 approvals).
+This low level of development reflects the rural nature of the area, where housing needs rather than broad market demand typically drive development.
+Due to the small number of approvals, individual projects can significantly impact annual growth statistics.

-St Arnaud has much lower development activity compared to Rest of Vic and nationally.
-Recent development has been entirely detached dwellings, focusing on family homes suited for rural lifestyle seekers.
-The estimated population per dwelling approval is 2288 people, indicating its quiet, low-activity development environment.
-According to AreaSearch's latest quarterly estimate, St Arnaud is expected to grow by 313 residents by 2041.
+St Arnaud has much lower development activity compared to the rest of Victoria and is well below national averages.
+Recent building activity consists entirely of standalone homes, aligning with rural living preferences for space and privacy.
+The estimated population per dwelling approval in St Arnaud is 2288 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, St Arnaud is expected to grow by 319 residents by 2041.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.